kreuzwerker/m1-terraform-provider-helper/README.md

 ### Logging

 You can enable additional log output by setting the `TF_HELPER_LOG` environment variable to `info` or `debug` log level.

+### Timeouts

+The `m1-terraform-provider-helper` does make HTTP calls to the terraform provider registry.
+The default timeout is 10 seconds.
+You can change that timeout by using the `TF_HELPER_REQUEST_TIMEOUT` environment variable.
+For example `TF_HELPER_REQUEST_TIMEOUT=15` for a timeout of 15 seconds.

 ## Development